thingsboard/thingsboard-edge/application/src/main/data/json/solutions/smart_office/instructions.md

 <a href="https://thingsboard.io/products/thingsboard-edge/" target="_blank">ThingsBoard Edge</a> allows bringing data analysis and management to the edge, where the data created.
 At the same time ThingsBoard Edge seamlessly synchronizing with the ThingsBoard cloud according to your business needs.

+As example, in the context of Smart Office solution, edge computing could be useful if you have remote offices that are scattered throughout the country.
+In this case, ThingsBoard Edge can be deployed into every office to process data from sensors, cameras, and other devices, enabling real-time analysis and decision-making, such as turning off lights or adjusting temperature automatically.
+Edge is going to process data in case there is no network connection to the central ThingsBoard server, and thus no data will be lost and required decisions are going to be taken locally.
+Eventually, required data is going to be pushed to the cloud, once network connection is established.
+Configuration of edge computing business logic is centralized in a single place - ThingsBoard server.

 In the scope of this solution, new edge entity <a href="${Remote Office R1EDGE_DETAILS_URL}" target="_blank">Remote Office R1</a> was created.

 Additionally, particular entity groups were already assigned to the edge entity to simplify the edge deployment: